Art & Activism: An Evening with Peter Sellars

 The arts play an important connecting role in society in ways that other sectors cannot.
 Artists can move through a variety of environments using music, performance, visual arts and other media to address difficult topics, challenge cultural stigmas, bring diverse people together, and provoke new ways of thinking that can lead to powerful social and political changes.
 In a time of censorship, political bullying, and polarization between people, where do the arts stand today, locally and nationally?
 What is the role of the arts as commentator and catalyst for social justice?
 And what is the responsibility of cultural institutions and patrons for preserving the arts as a voice for the public?

-In partnership with Houston Grand Opera and in conjunction with their initiative Seeking the Human Spirit, join the Rothko Chapel for a conversation exploring arts and activism in society today from the perspectives of the artist, cultural institution and funder.
+In partnership with Houston Grand Opera and in conjunction with their initiative Seeking the Human Spirit, the Rothko Chapel hosted a conversation exploring arts and activism in society today from the perspectives of the artist, cultural institution and funder.

 About the program participants: